Flone-dnb/low-end-engine/docs/Manual.md

 Reflection comes down to writing additional code to your class, this additional code allows other systems to see/analyze your class/objects (see functions/fields).

+If you want to be able to create objects of your custom type in the editor or you want to see and edit properties of your custom type in the editor you should use reflection for your type and make desired variables reflected.

-Let's consider an example: you want to have a save file for your game where you store player's progress.
+Let's consider another example: you want to have a save file for your game where you store player's progress.
 For this you can use `ConfigManager` but we won't cover it in this section instead we will handle the config data using reflection:

 ```Cpp
 // PlayerSaveData.h